MicrosoftDocs/sdk-api/sdk-api-src/content/wincodec/nn-wincodec-iwicbitmapfliprotator.md

 IWICBitmapFipRotator requests data on a per-pixel basis, while WIC codecs provide data on a per-scanline basis.
 This causes the fliprotator object to exhibit n² behavior if there is no buffering.
-This occures because each pixel in the transformed image requires an entire scanline to be decoded in the file.
+This occurs because each pixel in the transformed image requires an entire scanline to be decoded in the file.
 It is recommended that you buffer the image using <a href="https://docs.microsoft.com/windows/desktop/api/wincodec/nn-wincodec-iwicbitmap">IWICBitmap</a>, or flip/rotate the image using Direct2D.